wildiness/NodeSharer/README.md

     - Texture coordinate with an object selected/chosen (TBA)
     - Script
     - UV map
+    - Frame

 * Pasting materials, materials with groups and especially nested groups can cause a crash to desktop.
 Avoid coping materials with groups for now.
 And only paste materials in a **SAVED** blend file.

-* Nodes that use a file browser will not have the file path sent with Node Sharer, and so the pasted nodes will not have the correct files selected.
+* Nodes that use a file browser or object/UV map/Vertex group selector will not have the file path/object sent with Node Sharer, and so the pasted nodes will not have the correct files/object selected.

 * The Node Sharer commands will appear in all node editors, including those from other add-ons.
-However, the command will most likely not work with the custom nodes.
+However, the command will most likely not work with these custom nodes.

 * If you use Blender in a language other than english and/or name nodes with non standard characters, that could cause problems, maybe.

 ### Contributing
+Share it with your friends!
+The usability of this add-on increases exponentially with the amount of users.

 Pull request will be accepted(if I can figure out how to do it), but no PEP8ifying.
 Create an issue first, to go along side the PR.